The Definitive Guide to Google Analytics‑Style Tracking for Crypto Apps and Protocols

 • ✅ Map critical user journey events for tracking

-• ✅ Set up automated funnel analysis and alerts
+• ✅ Set up automated alerts

-• ✅ Establish regular review and optimization cycles
+• ✅ Establish regular metrics reviews

 How can wallet-based profiles improve user insights?